ElanHasson/throw.nullreference.io/content/posts/WebScheduler-Part-2-Doing-The-Design/index.md

 {{< svg "/images/LogicalDeploymentDiagram.svg" "LogicalDeploymentDiagram" "0 0 10 20" "xMidYMid meet" >}}

+The next article in the series will focus on how to consume the Web Scheduler and reuse it within your own system.

 {{<svg-alert type="info" icon="code-square">}}
 The code for the project can be found here [in these repositories](https://github.com/web-scheduler).